 Don’t see your club listed here?
 Accessibility is changing constantly with clubs doing renovations, etc… Drop us a line at OCC@ontcurl.com and we’ll be sure to add your club to the list!

 In addition to physical accessibility – the following is a list of “programs” with specific contacts who can get a new wheelchair participant started in the game, provide some instruction.
 There are active wheelchair curlers in most of these locations.

 The Ontario Curling Council is committed to creating more opportunities for wheelchair athletes to compete.

 Wheelchair development camps and clinics will be hosted as funding opportunities exist.
 Efforts will be made to provide coaching support to talent identified teams/athletes to increase the number of Ontario athletes competing within Curling Canada’s National Team Program.

-The Ontario Curling Council has recently started working with the Ontario Blind Curling Association, in an effort to include Visually-impaired curlers in some of our para-competitions.
-Visually-impaired Curling differs little from regular curling – there are four players, but the team benefits from the use of a designated sweeper, and a guide to help line up the curlers and communicate the shots called by the skip.
+The Ontario Curling Council has recently started working with the Ontario Blind Curling Association, in an effort to include Visual-impaired curlers in some of our para-competitions.
+Visual-impaired Curling differs little from regular curling – there are four players, but the team benefits from the use of a designated sweeper, and a guide to help line up the curlers and communicate the shots called by the skip.
 Each event follows a classification system for the visual acuity of the team.

 Many Active-for-Life curlers are able to continue to participate in the sport of curling with the use of the “stick.”
-The Ontario Curling Council’s member associations, the OCA and the NOCA have embraced stick curling and permit its use in many of their competitions.
+The Ontario Curling Council’s member associations, CurlON and the NOCA have embraced stick curling and permit its use in many of their competitions.
 Check for specific event rules published with each competition.